Evolution Without Evidence

 Evolution Without Evidence: Charles Darwin and "The Origin of Species" is a 1982 book by historian Barry G. Gale.

 Contrary to the title, the book is not on the Creation–evolution controversy.
 Gale attempts to explain why Charles Darwin waited twenty years to publish his theory of natural selection and how his theory evolved during this period.
 The book heavily relies on Darwin's letters, notebooks, essays and papers.
 Darwin's private correspondences with Asa Gray and Joseph Hooker are cited.

-Dr. Barry G. Gale

-Barry G. Gale is a well known scholar who has multiple degrees from many accredited universities.
-Within his different publications he is known for many works on Charles Darwin.
-It was interesting to see that he wrote about Darwin in a non traditional manner.

 Evolution Without Evidence: Charles Darwin and "The Origin of Species"

 Gale explores Darwin's inexperience in botany and zoology as they pertain to his theory.
 This allowed him to convince others of Darwin's theory.
 Gale also discusses how Darwin uses social skills to get information and help for his theories and others.
 Lastly, Gale mentions Darwin's failure to convince important experts in the field and why he was forced to publish his theory prematurely.